Articles can be created and edited by TeamDynamix technicians with access to the knowledge base (KB).

 Links

-"Click here" or "More information" as link text is not ADA compliant.
+"Click here" or "More information" as link text is NOT ADA compliant.
 This text does not describe the link's destination.

 Links should also follow the knowledge base standards: